Japan takes key step to passage of security bills despite protests

 Thousands of demonstrators rallied near parliament on Wednesday chanting "Scrap the war bills" and "Abe resign" and they were gathering again on Thursday.

-The protests were reminiscent of those that forced Abe's grandfather, Nobusuke Kishi, to resign 55 years ago after forcing a U.S.-Japan security treaty through parliament.
+The protests were reminiscent of those that forced Abe's grandfather, Nobusuke Kinship, to resign 55 years ago after forcing a U.S.-Japan security treaty through parliament.

-The revisions will end a decades-old ban on defending a friendly nation under attack, or collective self-defence, when Japan faces a "threat to its survival".
+The revisions will end a decades-old ban on defending a friendly nation under attack, or collective self-defense, when Japan faces a "threat to its survival".

 China, where there is deep anger over Japan's brutal occupation before and during World War Two, has said the legislation would "complicate" regional security.